way-platform/vin-go/docs/vpic/guide.md

 WHERE w.Wmi = ? -- Placeholder for the WMI string
 ```

-This query gives you the foundational information about the vehicle's manufacturer.
+This query gives you foundational information about the vehicle's manufacturer.
+Note that if a WMI is associated with multiple makes, the specific 'make' returned by this query might be arbitrarily chosen by the database, and the definitive 'Make' will be determined in Step 4 through pattern matching.

 ### Step 3: Identify Applicable Decoding Schemas